Y8751/Marketing/README.md

 ### ▶️ Run in Jupyter Notebook
 1. Open `marketing_dashboard_step_by_step.ipynb`.
 2. Run all cells to generate KPIs and visualizations.

+### And this is the link of the app : https://marketing-w9l9p6hy2f7qiurse7cqmh.streamlit.app/

 ### ▶️ Run as Streamlit App
 1. Save the code in a file, e.g., `marketing_dashboard.py`.